Mathematics and Computer Science Department

 MAT-130 - Exploring With Mathematics

 This course emphasizes reasoning and communicating to clarify and refine thinking in practical areas of life.
 Students will gain confidence in their ability to apply their mathematical skills to applied problems and decision making.
-Topics will be chosen from: set theory, probability, financial mathematics, visual representation of information, geometry, and graph theory.
+Topics will be chosen from: set theory, probability, financial mathematics, visual representation of information, geometry, voting methods and graph theory.

 MAT-160 - Fundamental Concepts of Mathematics I: Problem Solving, Number, Operation and Measurement